A dynamical algorithm to compute hyperbolic Julia sets in polynomial time

-Further, decomposing $\Gamma_n$ into strongly connected components yields ``box chain components'' such that if the boxes are sufficiently small, $J$ and each attracting periodic orbit are contained in different box chain components.
-(There are no edges in $\Gamma$ connecting different box chain components.)
+Further, decomposing $\Gamma_n$ into strongly connected components yields ``box chain components'' $\cB_{n,i}$ such that if the boxes are sufficiently small, $J$ and each attracting periodic orbit are contained in different box chain components: there are no edges in $\Gamma$ connecting different box chain components.

-Algorithm 3.8 (which builds on Algorithm 3.2) of \cite{BoydWolf-Skew1}, can be adapted to the polynomial map $p$ to compute a sufficiently large $n\in \bN$ and a positive integer $\nu$ such that the box chain model $\cB_n$ consists entirely of box chain components $\cB_{n,i}$ with each determined to be of ``expanding'' or ``contracting'' type, and this algorithm halts if $p$ is hyperbolic; specifically, there exist $\lambda_i>0$ such that either (a) $|Dp^\nu(z)| > 1+\lambda_i$ for all $z$ in all boxes in $\cB_{n,i}$, or (b) $|Dp^\nu(z)| < 1-\lambda_i$ for all $z$ in all boxes in $\cB_{n,i}$.
+Algorithm 3.8 (which builds on Algorithm 3.2) of \cite{BoydWolf-Skew1}, can be adapted to the polynomial map $p$ to compute a sufficiently large $n\in \bN$ and a positive integer $\nu$ such that the box chain model $\cB_n$ consists entirely of box chain components $\cB_{n,i}$ with each determined to be of ``expanding'' or ``contracting'' type (for polynomials there is no saddle type), and this algorithm halts if $p$ is hyperbolic; specifically, there exist $\lambda_i>0$ such that either (a) $|Dp^\nu(z)| > 1+\lambda_i$ for all $z$ in all boxes in $\cB_{n,i}$, or (b) $|Dp^\nu(z)| < 1-\lambda_i$ for all $z$ in all boxes in $\cB_{n,i}$.